scientific-python/docstub/doc/user_guide.md

 # User guide

-> [!NOTE]
-> In early development!
+> [!NOTE] In early development!
-> Expect to encounter bugs, missing features, and fatal errors.
+> Expect bugs, missing features, and incomplete documentation.
+> Docstub is still evaluating which features it needs to support as the community gives feedback.
+> Several features are experimental and included to make adoption of docstub easier.
+> Long-term, some of these might be discouraged or removed as docstub matures.

 ## Installation